-Modelling the rolling behaviour depicted in Fig 13a is very difficult and requires much more complicated theoretical models, not only because of the high sensitivity of the rolling effect to the gap between the adjacent platforms but also because of the difficulty in finding the effective contact parameters as a function of the rolling angle, i.e. as a function of contact opening.
+Modeling the rolling behavior depicted in Fig. 13(a) is very difficult and requires much more complicated theoretical models, not only because of the high sensitivity of the rolling effect to the gap between the adjacent platforms but also because of the difficulty in finding the effective contact parameters as a function of the rolling angle, i.e., as a function of contact opening.
 To date, such a complete theoretical model is not available.
-In the absence of such a complete theoretical model, the approach adopted here aims to give an allowance for the rolling effect, in the form of a correction factor as in Eq.(18), based on empirical data combined with a method of estimating a critical platform angle below which the damper motion is predominantly rolling, where $k{y,c}^{}$ is the corrected stiffness in the radial direction and $f(\mathbf{b}, \mathbf{m})$ is the correction factor which is a function of the platform angle and the coefficient of friction and varies between 0 and 1.0 and.
-The physical reasoning behind such a correction factor in Eq.(18) is that the damper will slide and follow the imposed platform motion more easily when the roof angle is very small (large platform angle).
-In another words, the damper will predominantly slide rather than roll to follow the platform motion, as in Fig.13b, if the platform angle is greater than a critical value, $b{cr} = \tan^{-1}(\mathbf{m})$.
-On the other hand, if the platform angle is less than the critical platform angle, for a given coefficient of friction, the damper will tend to roll instead of slide, approaching pure rolling as the platform angle approaches zero degrees (this corresponds to Therefore, there is good the correction factor being zero). justification for the conclusion that the platform angle and the coefficient of friction are critical parameters which should be included in such an approach.
-The correction factor, $f(\mathbf{b}, \mathbf{m})$ above, can also be written as a function of normalised platform angle alone, normalisation being with respect to critical platform angle.
-This makes it possible to write the function in terms of β_N only, where β_N is the normalised platform angle.
-The experimental results of the simplified blade-damper assembly corresponding to the in-phase bending mode are used to obtain empirical data and the results indicated that the correction factor could be even less than 0.1 for platform angles representative of those dampers currently in use.
-In the absence of any reliable method, the results obtained using the correction factor are quite useful to identify the incorporating rolling effect.
-(Damper load=0, 20, 50, 100 N)
+In the absence of such a complete theoretical model, the approach adopted here aims to give an allowance for the rolling effect, in the form of a correction factor as in Eq.
+(18), based on empirical data combined with a method of estimating a critical platform angle below which the damper motion is predominantly rolling, where $k{y,c}^$ is the corrected stiffness in the radial direction and $f(\beta,\mu)$ is the correction factor which is a function of the platform angle and the coefficient of friction and varies between 0 and 1.0.
+The physical reasoning behind such a correction factor in Eq.
+(18) is that the damper will slide and follow the imposed platform motion more easily when the roof angle is very small (large platform angle).
+In another words, the damper will predominantly slide rather than roll to follow the platform motion, as in Fig. 13(b), if the platform angle is greater than a critical value. β{cr} $= \tan^{-1}(\mu)$.
+On the other hand, if the platform angle is less than the critical platform angle, for a given coefficient of friction, the damper will tend to roll instead of slide, approaching pure rolling as the platform angle approaches zero degrees (this corresponds to the correction factor being zero).
+Therefore, there is good justification for the conclusion that the platform angle and the coefficient of friction are critical parameters which should be included in such an approach.
+The correction factor, $f(\beta, \mu)$ above, can also be written as a function of normalized platform angle alone, normalization being with respect to critical platform angle.
+This makes it possible to write the function in terms of β_N only, where β_N is the normalized platform angle.
+The experimental results of the simplified blade-damper assembly corresponding to the inphase bending mode are used to obtain empirical data and the results indicated that the correction factor could be even less than 0.1 for platform angles representative of those dampers currently in use.
+In the absence of any reliable method, the results obtained using the correction factor are quite useful to identify the extent of rolling for such dampers.
+Nevertheless, the authors of this paper are aware that a more complicated and complete model needs to be developed in order to avoid the need for the correction factor adopted in this paper.
+This is one of the areas where the current wedge damper model can be improved significantly.

-$$k{y,c}^ = f(\mathbf{b}, \mathbf{m}) k_y^$$ (18)
+$$k{\mathbf{y},c}^ = f(\boldsymbol{\beta}, \boldsymbol{\mu}) k{\mathbf{y}}^ \tag{18}$$